-It is unlikely that many persons will be eligible for compensation measures as involuntary restrictions will be predominately placed on activities which are clearly illegal, unsustainable and destructive.
+It is unlikely that anybody will be eligible for compensation as involuntary restrictions will only be targeted at activities which are clearly illegal, unsustainable and/or destructive of the natural resources that people depend upon for their survival.

-However, as discussed previously, WWT and its partners are aware that limiting access to some wetland resources will impact on the livelihoods of some members of the local communities.
-Where restricted wetland resources used to make up a significant proportion of household incomes then households will be eligible for support.
-These individuals and households will be identified through the following two mechanisms:
+However, as discussed previously, WWT and its partners are aware that limiting access to some wetland resources could impact on the livelihoods of some members of the local communities.
+Where access to wetland resources which make up a significant proportion of household incomes are restricted then affected households will be eligible for support.
+These individuals and households will be identified through the following mechanisms:

-- Socio-economic assessments undertaken at the sites by partner NGOs - Representation from the Village Volunteer Committees and Self-Help Group leaders (It will be made clear, at the six monthly forum and through awareness raising meetings, that individuals and households that have been adversely impacted should contact the head of the Village Volunteer Committees and Self-Help Groups to raise their specific concerns with the LCG and NGO project managers)
+- Socio-economic assessments undertaken at the sites by partner NGOs - Representation to Village Volunteer Committees and Self-Help Group leaders (It will be made clear, at the quarterly forums and through awareness raising meetings, that individuals and households that feel they have been adversely impacted should contact the head of the Village Volunteer Committees and Self-Help Groups to raise their specific concerns with the LCG and NGO project managers). - Through quarterly meetings of Liaison panels - Direct reports to LCGs.
+A new reporting mechanism will be developed to ensure local community's concerns/issues raised with LCG members are effectively dealt with based on recommendations contained in an independent evaluation of WWT's recently competed CEPF project (Nuy Bora/WWT 2013)